Sign up to our Newsletter

 Step Three: Choose Your Top Law Schools

-As you get to your last couple years of your undergrad, you should start deciding which law schools you’d like to apply to!
+As you get to the last couple years of your undergrad, you should start deciding which law schools you’d like to apply to!
 By picking out your top law schools early, you give yourself enough time to meet their admission requirements to maximize your chances of acceptance.

-When choosing your law school, look for colleges that let you concentrate in family law.
+When choosing your law school, look for colleges that let you concentrate on family law.
 For instance, DePaul University is well known for its family law program that gives students the opportunity to join externships, practicums, and clinics that handle a diverse set of topics in family law.

 Step Four: Write Your LSAT